awawa-dev/HyperHDR/BUILDING.md

 # Run it from the build directory
 bin/hyperhdr -d

-# BUILD INSTALLERS (recommended method to install HyperHDR)
+# BUILD INSTALLERS (recommended method to install HyperHDR, doesnt work for ArchLinux: use build.sh script )
 cpack
 # or compile and build the package using one command
 cmake --build . --target package --config Release